opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 But wait!
 The prefix is dynamic.
 How to deal with that?

 Easy.
-Just omit the variable part and configure the DHCPv6 range to be `::1` --> `::ff`
+Just omit the variable prefix and configure the DHCPv6 range to be `::1:0` --> `::1:ffff`

 OPNSense will automatically prefix this pattern with the dynamically acquired prefix.